-PMI is responding to this issue by involving multiple stakeholders within and beyond the company, with its senior management (for example, our SVP Operations) and sustainability teams for the creation of policies, procedures and targets to achieve full traceability and sustainability of wood fuels for tobacco curing.
+PMI is responding to this issue by involving multiple stakeholders within and beyond the company, with its senior management (e.g., our SVP Operations) and sustainability teams for the creation of policies, procedures and targets to achieve full traceability and sustainability of wood fuels for tobacco curing.
 Within PMI's supply chains, we work with tobacco leaf suppliers through the application of the Monitoring Framework (MF) for Sustainable Curing Fuels that all tobacco suppliers should comply with by 2020.
-The MF verification process is performed by a third-party and the first cycle will be concluded by 2020.
-Outcomes to date include the development of PMI's forests policy and traceability commitment (which have led to the sourcing of more than 85% sustainable wood fuels for tobacco curing in 2019), development of a deforestation risk assessment, and country specific programs to tackle deforestation.
-E.g., in Brazil a thorough analysis of the forest management system relevant to the local wood-based fuel supply was done in 2019 following a multi stakeholder approach.
+The MF verification process was performed by a 3rd party in 2020 which resulted to 100% compliance of all tobacco leaf supplier.
+Outcomes to date include the development of PMI's forests policy and traceability commitment (which have led to the sourcing of more than 97% sustainable wood fuels for tobacco curing in 2020), development of a deforestation risk assessment, and country specific programs to tackle deforestation.
+E.g., in Brazil and Philippines a thorough analysis of the forest management system relevant to the local wood-based fuel supply was done in 2020.
 The results of this assessment were used by local farmers and suppliers to drive actions to ensure the requirements of the MF are met.
-The indicated financial impact (\$4.5 million) refers to the set annual budget, incl. costs associated to execute our Good Agricultural Practices Program, initiatives to address deforestation issues in our tobacco supply chain and costs to implement and verify the MF.
+The indicated financial impact (\$4.9 million) refers to the set annual budget, incl. costs associated to execute our Good Agricultural Practices Program, initiatives to address deforestation issues in our tobacco supply chain and costs to implement and verify the MF.